 Another concern is the fact that the Minister may make or change PCEHR rules without legislation, and the Department of Health can change the participation agreement at any time without the need for input from clinicians.
 We thought the After-Hours and PIP contracts by Medicare Locals were a disaster, but this agreement is possibly worse.

 What we need first of all is an open, well-informed discussion about the purposes of the PCEHR.
 What are consumers and clinicians exactly saying yes to when they sign up?
 A proper, transparent, independent governance structure with specific executive authority should be formed.
 This PCEHR Board should include members from professional and consumer organisations and act as a watchdog over the PCEHR.
-Any changes to the rules require a consultative process with AMA and RACGP before the Board can sign off.
+Any changes to the rules require a consultative process with professional bodies including AMA and RACGP before the Board can sign off.
 The current PCEHR Advisory Committee and Council are not fulfilling these criteria at the moment.

 Consumers should know exactly what happens with their data after they have visited a health care professional and who has access to their information.
 The purposes of the PCEHR must be clear and agreed upon by all stakeholders.
 Clinicians own the rights of the data they create and upload, there is no need to grant the government a perpetual irrevocable license to use this data.